loregamer/rpghq-userscripts/docs/scripts/kalareact.md

 ## Features

-- Automatically marks notifications as read if they are from a username starting with "dolor"
+- Automatically marks notifications as read if they are from usernames starting with "Kalarion" or "dolor"
 - Checks for new notifications every 5 seconds
+- Removes marked notifications from view

 ## Settings